seek-oss/sku/docs/docs/configuration.md

 type `Array<string>`

-The languages your site supports.
+The languages your application supports.

 See [Multi-language support](./docs/multi-language.md) for details.